Kasherpete/Official-app-sms-service/README.md

  # Admin Command
  You will find a command file named Command_Admin.py.
 This file is for use at your disposal for any of your needs, although we may add some functionality to this command that gets uploaded to github.
+ # Known Limitations
+ There are a few "bugs" that are present, mainly due to PyTextNow version 1.1.9 that make it not possible to send certain characters.
+This includes quotation marks and the reverse backslash (so you cannot use \n).
+The program deals with this by inserting multiple spaces instead of \n, and * instead of ".